-Golden lining in Beijing Federer has always placed special importance on representing Switzerland at the Olympic Games.
+Federer has always placed special importance on representing Switzerland at the Olympic Games.
 At the Opening Ceremony of Beijing 2008, his pride at being chosen as his country’s flag-bearer was clear for all to see.
 And while he suffered disappointment in the singles, knocked out at the quarter-final stage by the USA’s James Blake, there was a golden lining in the doubles, where he and Stanislas Wawrinka defeated Swedish pair Simon Aspelin and Thomas Johansson in the final.
 Federer’s explosion of emotion after the victory left nobody in any doubt as to just how much winning an Olympic gold meant.
 The following year, the Swiss finally won his first French Open title to complete a career Grand Slam of all of the major titles.